Our Courses

 If you’d like to know which courses we plan to offer in upcoming academic years, visit our Projected Annual Schedule.
 Please note that this schedule is tentative and subject to change.

-We are one of few programs on campus that offers an Academic Concentration, which we believe can help students be more marketable while ‘shopping’ for a university or on the job market.
+We are one of a few programs on campus that offers an Academic Concentration, which we believe can help students be more marketable while ‘shopping’ for a university or on the job market.
 An Academic Concentration is roughly comparable to a ‘minor’ at most four-year institutions.
 To learn more, visit Academic Concentration.

 SOC& 101: Introduction to Sociology – 5 credits